globoglobito/Python-Guide/README.md

 if request_1.status_code != 200:
     raise ApiError('GET ended in {}'.format(resp.status_code))
 #print(request_1.content) ## You will get a very chunky blob of text!
-request_1.headers.get('content-type') # As you can see here its no json
+request_1.headers.get('content-type') # As you can see here it’s no json

-#Now lets try getting the info from a site whose API will return a JSON
+#Now let’s try getting the info from a site whose API will return a JSON

 request_2 = requests.get('https://httpbin.org/get')
 request_2.status_code
-request_2.headers.get('content-type') # Now its a Json
+request_2.headers.get('content-type') # Now it’s a Json
 print(request_2.text)

 ```